Ex-NFL players hold mentoring sessions with prospects - WHIZ News

 That means tasks like hiring a financial advisor, an accountant and someone to help project their desired image.
 Richardson said he still texts Las Vegas Raiders fullback and 2019 Senior Bowl alum Alec Ingold before each game and watches his film.

-The NFL said former players participating in the virtual sessions include Nate Burleson, Cris Carter and Brett Favre.
+The NFL said former players participating in the virtual sessions at the East-West Shrine Game included Shaq Barrett, Nate Burleson, Cris Carter, Nick Mullens, Laurent Duvernay-Tardiff and Justin Simmons.
 The sessions were also conducted ahead of the East-West Shrine Game last week.

 Carolina Panthers coach Matt Rhule, who is leading the American team at the Senior Bowl, said those off-the-field lessons and counsel are “really, really important.”